-June 22 (Reuters) - The founder of Lululemon Athletica has hired Goldman Sachs as he seeks a shake-up of the board of directors and may consider options including a proxy fight or joining a private equity firm in a buyout, the Wall Street Journal reported on Sunday.
+(Reuters) - The founder of Lululemon Athletica has turned to Goldman Sachs as he seeks a shake-up of the yoga retailer's board of directors and may consider options including a proxy fight or joining a private equity firm in a buyout, the Wall Street Journal reported on Sunday.

-Lululemon's board of directors has sought advice from bankers in response, one source told the newspaper.
+Lululemon's board of directors has sought advice from bankers in response to Wilson's pressure, according to the Journal.

 The company's shares dropped sharply last week after it cut financial forecasts and warned that second-quarter sales were weak.

 A Lululemon spokeswoman said that the board and management team are "relentlessly innovating to drive global expansion and create value for Lululemon shareholders."

 (Reporting by Euan Rocha in Toronto and Caroline Humer in New York; Editing by Andrea Ricci, Nick Zieminski and Paul Simao)